Mara-Li/Knitting-bot/README.md

 ### Follow

 Allow to only "ping" specific channels or roles.

-You can use the slash commands:
+You need to activate the `follow-only` mode to use these commands.
+You can do that with `/config follow-only-channel` or `/config follow-only-role`.

 - `/follow channel [channel]` : Add a channel to the list of followed channels
 - `/follow role [role]` : Add a role to the list of followed roles
 - `/follow list` : List all followed channels and roles

 > **Note**
-> To unfollow a channel, you need to redo the command with the same channel.
-Same for the role.
+> To unfollow a channel/role, you need to redo the command with the same channel/role.

 ### Ignore